Havvy/reference/src/types.md

 have the same memory layout.

-The fields of a `struct` may be qualified by [visibility modifiers](visibility-and-privacy.html), to allow access to data in a struct outside a module.
+The fields of a `struct` may be qualified by [visibility modifiers], to allow access to data in a struct outside a module.

 A _tuple struct_ type is just like a struct type, except that the fields are